-Walter Reed again earns “A" grade from Leapfrog Group
+Walter Reed again earns “A" Grade from Leapfrog Group

 |0

-This work, Walter Reed again earns “A" grade from Leapfrog Group, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Walter Reed again earns “A" Grade from Leapfrog Group, by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.